 That’s why it’s of such crucial importance to keep track of what you eat.
 That way, you are also keeping a watchful eye on your blood glucose levels.
 Keeping them as steady as you can is the main goal here, after all.

 One method to do this is to check the glycemic index score of each food.
 This score informs you how much a certain food can affect aka increase your blood glucose levels.

 In other words, the GI is great for helping you in daily meal planning as well as making sure you avoid any foods which are overly high on carbs.
 What is a low GI and what is a high one, you may ask?
 A low GI is anywhere between 1-55, and a high one is anywhere starting from 70.

-An important information which everyone should know, not just those of you with diabetes, is that garlic and other natural foods can have an influence over your blood sugars.
+An important piece of information that everyone should know, not just those of you with diabetes, is that garlic and other natural foods can have an influence on your blood sugars.
 Yes, even though they are not high in carb content.

 Rather, they might need some ‘encouraging’.
 And believe us, there is plenty of ‘encouragement material’.
 Just read on to learn more.